kristian-lange-tw/JATOS_docs_v3/pages/Configure-JATOS-on-a-Server.md

 title: Configure JATOS on a Server
 keywords: server, configuration, MySQL, H2, database, study assets, study assets root, port
 tags:
 summary: If JATOS runs locally it's usually not necessary to change the defaults.
-On a server, you may want to set up the IP and port, or use a different database and change the path of the study assets root folder.
+On a server, you may want to set up the IP and port, or use a different database, change the path of the study assets root folder, or add some password restrictions.
 sidebar: mydoc_sidebar
 permalink: Configure-JATOS-on-a-Server.html
 folder:
 toc: true
-last_updated: 29 Dec 2016
+last_updated: 18 Mar 2018
 ---

 **Restart JATOS after making any changes to the configuration (`loader.sh restart`)**